 Historic remains of original features, including the Poyntz Bridge, close to the canal basin, can still be seen – information boards are available to help you to learn more.

-One of the most beautiful views on the canal is from Hunston Bridge towards Chichester.
-This view of the canal against a backdrop of the Cathedral and the Downs was painted by JMW Turner in 1828.
+By stopping at the Hunston Bridge you can look back and enjoy the view of the canal against a backdrop of Chichester Cathedral and the Downs – the same view painted by JMW Turner in 1828.

-You can get refreshments at each end of towpath from the Canal Centre at the Basin or the Boathouse at the Marina.
-Or take a break half way at the Blacksmiths Arms at Donnington or the Spotted Cow at Hunston.
+You can buy refreshments at each end of towpath from the Canal Cafe at the Basin or the Boathouse at the Marina.
+Perfect to refuel so you’re ready for the walk back.

 If you prefer, it is possible to walk one way.
 There is limited free parking at the Canal Basin and plenty of free parking at Chichester Marina.
 A regular bus service connects both Hunston and Chichester Marina with the bus station in Chichester – just a few minutes walk from the basin.
 Look out for the 51 on Selsey Road at Hunston or the 52 or 53 on Birdham Road by the Marina.
 All of these buses run c every 15 minutes.

 Teeming with wildlife, if you keep your eyes open you will be richly rewarded.
 It is common to see waterfowl such as moorhens, coots, mallards, swans sharing the water with birds including the heron, kingfisher, whitethroat, common sandpiper, spotted flycatcher and woodpecker.
 A family of foxes lives in a field before the Selsey Tramway.
 You can often see them sunning themselves on a bright day.